Golden Globe Awards carry on, without stars or a telecast

-Golden Globe Awards carry on, without stars or a telecastMonday, January 10, 2022
+Golden Globe Awards carry on, without stars or a telecastSunday, January 09, 2022

 |

 Though often ridiculed, Hollywood had come to accept the Golden Globes as a legitimate and helpful stop in a competitive awards season.
-And for audiences around the world, it was a reasonably lively night, with glamorous fashion, major stars, the promise of champagne-fuelled speeches, and hosts — from Tina Fey and Amy Poehler to Ricky Gervais — that regularly poked fun at the HFPA.
+And for audiences around the world, it was a reasonably lively night, with glamorous fashion, major stars, the promise of champagne-fuelled speeches, and hosts — from Tina Fey and Amy Poehler to Ricky Gervais.

 After the NBC blow, it was widely expected that the HFPA would simply sit the year out.
 Hollywood studios and publicists also largely opted out from engaging with the group as they had in years past, with some declining to provide screeners of films for consideration.
 When nominees were announced last month, few celebrated publicly.